boomyville/domino-dominion/README.md

 - Iterative design and prototyping
 - Shaders
 - Using AI instead of stack overflow / reddit / Google (it still kind of sucks though)
+- Using data-driven programming (dynamic dispatch - using dictionaries to call methoods)

 ## Preview
 #### Current build